a-s-t-e-y-a/obsidian_vault_backup/1-RoughNotes/LINUX_NETWORKING/networking through linux.md

 for more you can go and search about models ....

-what i am particular intrested ab
+what i am particular interested about is how networking implemented in kernel level how can i leverage that